luka3000-lab/BrewAndBloom_Site/README.md

 - **Simplicity:** Clean, spacious sections with accessible font sizes and padding.
 - **Consistency:** Typography, color palette, and card visuals remain identical across breakpoints.

-### Date: 2025-10-29
-**Section 3 – Responsive Design Implementation**
-- Added responsive layout support with CSS media queries for desktop, tablet, and mobile.
-- Converted fixed `px` units into `rem` and `%` to ensure proportional scaling.
-- Improved navigation behavior with vertical stacking for smaller screens.
-- Enhanced readability by adjusting heading and paragraph sizes for each breakpoint.
-- Added hover and focus states to improve accessibility and user feedback.
-- Implemented lazy-loading on images for mobile performance optimization.
-- Conducted browser testing on Chrome, Edge, and Firefox responsive modes.
-- Captured screenshots for all device breakpoints and stored them in `/screenshots/`.
-- Validated HTML and CSS using W3C Validators — no errors detected.